nandinijirobe/nsj_webpage/README.md

 Then install the static site generator 11ty and the CSS framework tailwind.
 `npm install -D @11ty/eleventy tailwindcss@latest`

+9/15: So the above command will give you an npm error.
+Use this video to fix it: https://www.youtube.com/watch?v=aK1XIVerQSA

 To use this as a template, start by updatin the settings in `_data/defaults.json' to reflect your name, title and a suitable portrait.
 Delete the contents of 'photos/' and add some of your own.
 Use landscape oriented photos of high resolution, and with your face fairly prominent and centered.
 Then, simply edit `home.md`, `projects.md` and `news.md` with your own content, and you're good to go.

 To try it out, run `npm start` in the main folder, and open your website in a browser using the URL `localhost:8080`.